-Our Board currently consists of seven directors and is divided into three classes, designated as Class I, Class II and Class III.
+Our Board currently consists of ten directors and is divided into three classes, designated as Class I, Class II and Class III.
 Under our Amended and Restated Certificate of Incorporation, our Board is authorized to assign its members in office to each class.
 Each class has a term of three years.
-There are currently three directors in Class I, Frank D. Lee, Brian O'Callaghan, and Mahendra G. Shah, Ph.D., whose terms of office are scheduled to expire at the 2022 Annual Meeting of Stockholders.
-Each of Messrs.
-Lee and O'Callaghan and Dr. Shah have been nominated for election at the 2022 Annual Meeting of Stockholders.
+There are currently three directors in Class II, Randall C. Schatzman, Ph.D., Edgar G. Engleman, M.D., and James I. Healy, M.D., Ph.D., whose terms of office are scheduled to expire at the 2023 Annual Meeting of Stockholders.
+Each of Drs.
+Schatzman, Engleman, and Healy have been nominated for election at the 2023 Annual Meeting of Stockholders, at the recommendation of our Nominating and Governance Committee.